Durham CoDA

 Durham CoDA Meeting

-If you're searching for a coda meeting in Durham, nc, it's essential to locate a CoDA meeting that can provide the necessary support and guidance.
-Here are some measures you can take to locate codependency support groups;
+If you're looking for a coda meeting in Durham, nc, it's important to find a CoDA meeting that can provide the support and guidance you need.
+Here are a few steps you can take to find a codependency meetings;

 Begin by conducting an online search for groups in the Durham area or those that provide remote sessions.
 Look for meetings that specifically emphasize codependency, the inner child, childhood trauma, boundaries, or courses on how to build self-esteem.